Akhil-kr-khatri/Coupon-Hub/README.md

 # 💸 Coupon Hub – Collaborative Coupon Sharing Platform

 **Coupon Hub** is a web-based platform that allows users to **share**, **upload**, and **redeem discount coupons** collaboratively.
-The goal of the application is to provide a centralized system where users can contribute and benefit from publicly shared deals, making saving money more social and accessible.
+The goal is to provide a centralized system where users can contribute and benefit from publicly shared deals, making saving money more social and accessible.

 ---

 ## 🌟 Key Features

-- 🔐 **User Authentication** – Secure login and signup functionality.
+- 🔐 Secure user login and registration system
-- 🧾 **Add & Share Coupons** – Users can submit new coupons with relevant details.
+- 🧾 Add and manage coupons with store, code, and expiry info
-- 📥 **Redeem Coupons** – View and use valid coupons shared by others.
+- 📥 Redeem and search coupons shared by the community
-- 🔍 **Search Functionality** – Filter coupons based on category or store.
-- 🧹 **Admin Controls** – Admin can monitor and remove invalid/expired coupons.
+- 🧹 Admin functionality to manage expired or invalid coupons

 ---